 The Membership Luncheon will take a solution-focused approach and demonstrate the importance of leveraging support from government and private sectors.

 “The staggering reality of our housing crisis is that it is changing the fabric and nature of our community.
 The Town of Vail faced the same issue and has developed a community vision and come together to successfully address solutions,” explained Cindy Gustafson, CEO of the North Lake Tahoe Resort Association I Chamber I CVB and founding partner of the Mountain Housing Council.
 “This a topic that affects our entire business community.”

 The Annual Membership Luncheon will be held on Wed., Oct.
 17 from 11 a.m. – 2 p.m. at the North Tahoe Event Center in Kings Beach.
 Cost for Chamber Members is $35 and cost for Non-Members is $45.
-Additional speakers include Cindy Gustafson, who will provide an overview on existing development barriers and an update from Stacy Caldwell, CEO of the Tahoe Truckee Community Foundation.
+Additional speakers include Cindy Gustafson, who will provide a report to the NLTRA Chamber Membership base and an update from Stacy Caldwell, CEO of the Tahoe Truckee Community Foundation.

 “Housing is everything,” stated Caldwell.
 “It is community.
 It is education.
 It is fire department response times and after-school programs.
 It is seeing a familiar face at a local concert and a friendly server at your favorite restaurant.
 Without housing our community crumbles.”